Imdone1116/Medical-Summarizer/SETUP_GUIDE.md

 # Quick Setup Guide

-Follow these steps to get the Medical Note Summarizer running on your machine.
+Follow these steps to get MedSum running on your machine.

 ## Prerequisites Check